CSharperMantle/hdu2024_ml_intro/cnn/report/report.typ

 == Feature recalibration
 Convolutional networks capture features of input at different levels of abstraction, providing both spatial correlations and invariance through the use of a single kernel for each feature channel.
 However, this model of computation does not address potential relationships between different feature channels.
 Squeeze-and-Excitation modules (SE blocks) #cite(label("DBLP:journals/corr/abs-1709-01507")) explicitly model these inter-feature correlations with low overhead by first "squeezing" each feature channel map into a scalar with global average pooling, then "exciting" these features with a per-channel coefficient $bold(k)$ calculated using two fully-connected layers.
 By calculating $accent(bold(x), tilde) = bold(k)(bold(x); bold(#sym.theta)) #sym.dot.circle bold(x)$, where $#sym.dot.circle$ stands for Hadamard product, SE blocks emphasize the important channels and suppress less important ones, thus recalibrating across feature maps.

+== Code availability
+The source code for this task is available at #link("https://github.com/CSharperMantle/hdu2024_ml_intro").

 = Method

 == Anatomy of handout code